BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Introduction

-To summarize, our contributions are: \begin{enumerate} \item We quantitatively investigate the quality and diversity of base and instruct-tuned models for synthetic data generation across various sampling methods to motivate better system design.
-In \cref{motivation}, we find that base models tend to produce more diverse responses whereas instruct-tuned models offer higher quality. \item Using these insights, in \cref{bare}, we propose \textbf{Base-Refine} (\Sys{}), a practical new method for generating synthetic data.
-We show in \cref{results} that \Sys{} consistently improves fine-tuned model performance over various baselines, including SOTA generation methods, and with only 1000 samples can lead to fine-tuned models comparable to SOTA models of similar sizes. \end{enumerate}
+To summarize, our contributions are: \begin{enumerate}[leftmargin=*] \item We quantitatively investigate the quality and diversity of base and instruction-tuned models for synthetic data generation across various sampling methods to motivate better system design.
+We show that base models tend to produce far more diverse responses whereas instruction-tuned models offer higher quality. \item Building on these insights, we propose \textbf{Base-Refine} (\Sys{}), a practical method novelly leveraging base models for the under-explored task of few-shot synthetic data generation.
+We demonstrate that \Sys{} consistently outperforms past methods on small seed sets, including SOTA generation methods.
+Generating from as few as 3 seed examples, \Sys{} can yield fine-tuned models comparable to SOTA models of similar sizes trained with much larger seed sets. \end{enumerate}